-At Edward Worlledge Ormiston Academy we strive to include PSHE into all subjects to create a broad and balanced Curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils at the school.
+At Edward Worlledge Ormiston Academy we strive to include PSHE into all subjects to create a broad and balanced Curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils at the academy.
 We endeavour to equip the children with the vision to succeed and be a positive member of their community and British society.
-It is the aim of the school to develop responsible children who have aspirations and goals and seek out opportunities, through their time at Edward Worlledge, but also experiences in later life.
+It is the aim of the academy to develop responsible children who have aspirations and goals and seek out opportunities, through their time at Edward Worlledge, but also experiences in later life.

 A wide range of extra-curricular activities are organised, such as aspirations day,visitors and the residential trips we offer all our pupils.
 PSHE is present across the entire curriculum.

 |Autumn 1||New beginnings day||

 |Autumn 2||Anti-bullying day||

 PSHE will be embedded through cross curricular activities through SMCS.
 However PSHE days will occur each term to cover areas in more depth.
 These topics are felt to be important for the positive development of our children.
 A half termly theme for the classroom has also be devised.
 This could be developed in registration times or in short sessions/lessons throughout that half term.